brunoliveiradev/Data_Structures_and_Algorithms/src/main/java/dev/brunoliveiradev/techniques/arraysAndStrings/twoPointers.md

   both at the start.
 - The idea is to move one or both pointers in each step, usually with the goal of reducing or expanding the "window" they represent until a condition is satisfied.

+## When to Use Two Pointers:

+- When you need to compare or operate on pairs of elements in a sequence and you can exploit some ordering.
+- When you can move the pointers inward based on conditions, often searching for an exact match or optimizing something minimal or maximal.
+- Not strictly about contiguous sequences, as in the Sliding Window technique, but more about comparing or operating on pairs of elements.
+- Can jump pointers in non-symmetric ways (sometimes you move only the right pointer, sometimes only the left, sometimes both).

 ## Types of Problems Solved with Two Pointers: